The Evil of the Daleks

 - The serial was the only Patrick Troughton story that was no longer in the BBC's sales catalogues issued in mid-1974.

 - The ABC in Australia returned its prints to the BBC on 4 June 1975.

 - By April 1976, the BBC held at least one episode of the serial, as it was viewed by Terrance Dicks during pre-production work on what ultimately became "Whose Doctor Who".

 - Dicks described what he saw as "The Doctor encounters the Daleks again, this time in Victorian London".
-That he makes no mention of the Dalek Emperor on Skaro does suggest that he did not see the entire serial, but only one episode; and that description could easily be part 2, which was recovered from private hands in 1987.
-Since no episodes of "Evil" were held in November 1976, the BBC must have discarded it soon after Dicks had viewed it, but it was salvaged, and later resurfaced in 1987...
+That he makes no mention of the Dalek Emperor on Skaro does suggest that he did not see the entire serial, but only one episode - and that brief synopsis (albeit slightly inaccurate, since the London scenes take place in 1966, and the Victorian-era action in Canterbury...) could easily be a description of just part 2.
+Since no episodes of "Evil" were held in November 1976 when the researchers for Whose Doctor Who accessed the available material, the BBC must have discarded it soon after Dicks had viewed it - but it was salvaged, and later resurfaced in 1987...

 - In early 1987, a print of part 2 was found in the possession of film collector Gordon Hendry (along with a copy of The Faceless Ones part 3), which he had acquired from a dealer in 1983.
 (Hendry put new labels on the film -- see photo above).

 - If Hendry's print of part 2 was an overseas return, it may have been the Australian print (the episode was missing the first few seconds of the titles, and as such was also missing a tell-tale leader).
 But if it was not the ex-ABC print, it can only have been the Hong Kong / Singapore copy.